 3. Snack on some mango.

 Tempted to reach for the cookie jar when you sense your day getting crazy?
 Skip the sugary junk and reach for a juicy mango.
-The orange fruit is rich in linalool, a compound that Japanese research suggests can slash stress levels.
+The orange fruit is rich in linalool, a compound that suggest can slash stress levels.

 And if you can’t find the fresh stuff?
 No big deal.
 Snack on a few strips of sweet dried mango, or toss some frozen mango into the blender with chopped bananas and plain yogurt to make a smoothie.